ssmlee04/blog/_posts/2015-07-18-some-common-functions-when-using-bluebird-promise.md

 ---
 layout: article
-title: Some common things I do with Bluebird promises
+title: 😀 bluebird.js
 ---
 ## {{ page.title }}

 ### Callbacks

-Originally people do async stuff using callbacks, which means that you call a function and the function might not return anything to you before the script moves on to other function calls.
+In Node.js you can do async stuff using callbacks.
+A callback is a function inside a function call.
 For example db read/writes or file io are very slow.
-In this case we can send in a `callback function` as params and this function can interact with the results generated later (maybe a few `ms` later) in time.
+In this case we can send a `callback function` as parameters to a function and the CPU can go do something else while we're waiting for the result of the function to comeback before going to the next functions.

 ```js
 fs.readFile('A.txt', function(err, d1){ // ...
 1